MChatzakis/AlphaCompiler/readme.md

 ```

 By default, input filestream is stdin and output filestream is stdout.
 Use -h for help.
 Errors are always printed in stderr.

+We provide two ways to print the quads (verbose and formal).
+By defaults the quads are printed using the verbose method, but the formal method can be invoked by setting the printQuad(int flag, FILE* stream) flag to 0 manually.